cimonstech/requestform/DEPLOYMENT.md

 2. PM2 or similar process manager
 3. Nginx configured for reverse proxy
 4. Domain DNS pointing to VPS IP (72.62.4.222)
+5. **Note:** This deployment uses subdomain `azmon.cimonstech.cloud` and will NOT affect existing apps on the VPS (like ventechgadgets.com)

 ## Step 1: Prepare the Application